pyueh-osi/Edgecmd-Docs/V1.1/Reference/Retrieve EdgeCmd utility help_1-1.md

 # Retrieve EdgeCmd utility help

-The EdgeCmd utility provides a Help utility with instructions on how to use EdgeCmd utility.
+The EdgeCmd utility provides instructions on how to use EdgeCmd utility.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you specified a different port number for your adapter, you need to add it in the command.
 For example: